codespin-ai/codespin/README.md

 ---
 ```

-2. CLI args can be passed to the template with the `-a` (or `--template-args`), and they'll be available in args.templateArgs as a string array.
+2. CLI args can be passed to the template with the `-a` (or `--template-args`) option, and they'll be available in `args.customArgs` as a string array.

 ```sh
 codespin gen main.py.md \